 Isn’t efficiency the same thing as productivity?
 In fact, they’re very different, and can even work against each other at times.
 To put it simply:

-Productivity is about the volume of work you produce, and efficiency is about the quality of that work.
+- Productivity is about the volume of work you produce, and efficiency is about the quality of that work.
 So if your company makes cookies, your productivity is the number of items you can bake in a day.

-Your efficiency is how delicious they are when your customer bites into them, how much energy it took to bake them, or how much you had to spend on ingredients to get great results.
+- Efficiency is how delicious they are when your customer bites into them, how much energy it took to bake them, or how much you had to spend on ingredients to get great results.

 It probably goes without saying that productivity and efficiency are both essential for any business, and they can have a strong impact on one another.
 The idea of productive efficiency is used in some businesses, meaning that the two things are measured at once.
 In these scenarios the managers are measuring the total number of products completed in a given time, and deducting inefficient products from that total.
 So if some products fall below a certain quality threshold, they’re not counted.

-This is easiest to understand in a manufacturing situation, where a business has physical products that can pass or fail.
+This business time management tip is easiest to understand in a manufacturing situation, where a business has physical products that can pass or fail.
 But it can apply on a small scale too, including companies that provide services rather than products.
 The key to measuring efficiency this way is to define a quality standard that you want to stick to, whether it’s customer satisfaction, timely delivery or reviews and ratings.
 If your units of work (be it projects, products or something else) don’t meet the standard, they’re ignored.

 Improving efficiency is a strategic job that often means slowing down and taking a step back from your work.
-If you’re interested in making efficiency your superpower, you’ll be looking at the way you’re doing things and seeing where you can make improvements to your methods, habits and behaviours to get better results.
+If you’re interested in making efficiency your superpower, start looking at the way you’re doing things and seeing where you can make improvements to your methods, habits and behaviours to get better results.

 One example that applies to entrepreneurs in all walks of life is sleep.
 Getting a solid 8 or 9 hours sleep every night can improve your concentration, motivation, mood and ability to learn.
 If you’re a one-person business, prioritizing sleep is a way of optimizing your most valuable resource – yourself.
 You can make your brain more efficient by giving it enough sleep, so that the quality of the work you do is high, it takes fewer hours, and you have more time for your passion projects.

-From a time-management perspective, your goal will be to achieve the best quality work you can using the time you have available – and with any luck, upping your productivity at the same time.
+From a business time management perspective, your goals will be to achieve the best quality work you can within your deadlines – and with any luck, upping your productivity at the same time.
 Here are some ways you can boost efficiency in a small business: